sonakeshishyan/sonakeshishyan/README.md

 - 👋 Hi, I’m @sonakeshishyan
 - 👀 I’m interested in video games, food, and tv shows!
-- 🌱 I’m currently learning Python in Computer Science
+- 🌱 I’m currently learning my second language: Java!
 - 💞️ I’m looking to collaborate on projects!
-- 📫 How to reach me ...
+- 📫 How to reach me: soke405@gmail.com

 <!---
 sonakeshishyan/sonakeshishyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.